Upload widget

 Upload preset selection

-The following example demonstrates a upload preset selection function that returns 3 presets:
+The following example demonstrates an upload preset selection function that returns 3 presets:

 Look and feel customization

 The look & feel of the Upload widget can be fully customized.
-You can modify the colors, fonts, and other elements by providing your own customization.
+You can modify the colors, fonts, and other elements.

-- palette for defining the colors of the various elements as an RGB or RGBA hex triplet or quadruplet, or a 3- or 4-digit RGB/RGBA hex.
+palette- To define the colors of the various elements as an RGB or RGBA hex triplet or quadruplet, or a 3- or 4-digit RGB/RGBA hex -

 -